 In 2018, Governor John C. Carney, Jr. joined state representatives, cabinet secretaries, students, teachers, and invited guests for the Delaware Arbor Day Celebration at St. Jones Reserve in Dover on Friday, May 4.
 Governor Carney honored the winners of the Delaware Forest Service’s Arbor Day School Poster Contest, including Statewide Winner Amelia Meyer of Southern Delaware School of the Arts in Selbyville.
 The 2018 poster contest theme was “Trees are Terrific… and Perfect for Pollinators!”
-The Governor also honored representatives from some of Delaware’s 17 Tree City USA communities, including Dover Air Force Base and Arden.
+The Governor also honored representatives from some of Delaware’s 17 Tree City USA communities.

 Each poster contest winner received a tree-themed book and a print reproduction of their poster on fine art canvas.
 Thanks to corporate sponsor Delmarva Power, a free tree planting ceremony will also be held at each winner’s school.
 In addition, every participating classroom receives free pine seedlings for all participants.
 Once again this year, students from the Middletown High School FFA Chapter and senior volunteers from the Modern Maturity Center in Dover are wrapping thousands of seedlings to distribute to schoolchildren statewide.
 Check out the previous year’s winners:

 - View 2014 Arbor Day Contest Winners

 For more information, email: Ashley Melvin